kohana/core/guide/kohana/autoloading.md

     spl_autoload_register(array('Kohana', 'auto_load'));

-This allows [Kohana::auto_load] to attempt to find and include any class that does not yet exist when the class is first used.
+This allows [Kohana::auto_load] to attempt to find and include any class that does not yet exist when the class is first used as long as it follows the PSR-0 specification.
+If you wish to support the previous Kohana filename convention (using lowercase filesnames), an additional autoloader is provided by Kohana:

+    spl_autoload_register(array('Kohana', 'auto_load_lowercase'));

 ### Example: Zend